hanabi/hanabi.github.io/README.md

 ### The Elimination Finesse

 * Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
-However, if the player has two or more *Elimination Notes* in their hand for the specific finessed card, they know that it cannot be on *Finesse Position*.
+However, if the player has two or more *Elimination Notes* in their hand for the specific *Finessed* card, then they know that it cannot be on *Finesse Position*.
-* In this situation, the player is expected to play the OLDEST of the cards with the elimination notes on them.
+* In this situation, the player is expected to play the OLDEST of the cards with the *Elimination Notes* on them.
-* For example:
-  * It is the middle of a 3-player game.
+* For example, in a 3-player game:
-  * On the stacks, blue 2 is played.
+  * Blue 2 is played on the stacks.
   * Alice has a completely unclued hand.
   * Alice discards a blue 3.
-She writes *Elimination Notes* on slots 2, 3, 4, and 5.
+She writes *Elimination Notes* for the other blue 3 on slots 2, 3, 4, and 5.
-  * Bob clues Cathy blues, indicating a blue 4.
-Cathy discards.
+  * Bob clues Cathy blue, which touches a blue 4.
+  * Cathy discards.
-  * At first, this looks like a *Reverse Finesse*, as it is calling for the blue 3.
-However, the blue 3 cannot be in her *Finesse Position* (slot 1), as she knows it must be either on slot 2, 3, 4, or 5.
-So it must be a *Reverse Elimination Finesse*.
+  * Alice knows that this is some sort of *Reverse Finesse*, as it is calling for the blue 3.
+However, the blue 3 cannot be in her *Finesse Position* (slot 1), as she knows from the *Elimination Notes* that it must be either on slot 2, 3, 4, or 5.
+So it must instead be a *Reverse Elimination Finesse*.
   * The *Elimination Finesse* promises that it is her oldest card, so she plays slot 5 as blue 3.
 * *Elimination Finesses* apply to ALL types of situations with *Elimination Notes* (including *Discard Elimination Notes*, *Play Elimination Notes*, and *Double Discard Elimination Notes*).
 Subsequently, you can more specifically describe an *Elimination Finesse* as a *Discard Elimination Finesse*, a *Play Elimination Finesse*, or a *Double Discard Elimination Finesse*.
 * Note that normal *Finesses* take priority over *Self-Elimiation Finesses*.
 For example: